syndbg/syndbg.github.io/content/posts/2026-05-08-coding-harness-less-is-more-we-still-reinvent-the-wheel.md

 ```

 Runs once per session.
 If the working directory is a worktree (not main checkout), symlinks `.env` from main.
 No copies, no stale secrets, no manual setup per branch.

+Or, you can use Claude code with `--worktree` which also invokes the `WorktreeCreate` hook,
+as per the example in [Claude's docs](https://code.claude.com/docs/en/hooks#worktreecreate).

 ---